Pathways to Education Kingston

 - Academic tutoring sessions in all subjects;

-- Mentoring activities including field trips, campus tours, YMCA memberships, training and skill-building opportunities;
+- Mentoring activities include opportunities to connect with the land through an Indigenous World View, a cooking program, campus tours, YMCA memberships, training and skill-building opportunities;

-- Financial incentives such as school lunch vouchers and No Frills grocery cards;
+- Financial incentives such as No Frills grocery cards;

 - Post-secondary scholarships for $500 for each year enrolled in the program up to $2,000 after four years; and